Manual Worker & Construction Resume Template for Site, Warehouse and Labor Roles

 Show the hands-on tasks that actually matter

-Do not hide behind phrases like assisted with daily work or helped where needed.
-Focus on the tasks that carry weight in hiring: loading, unloading, lifting, cleanup, site prep, machine feeding, picking, packing, basic repairs, or supporting crews under direction.
+Avoid phrases like “assisted with daily work” or “helped where needed.”
+Focus on tasks that matter to hiring managers: loading, unloading, lifting, cleanup, site prep, machine feeding, picking, packing, basic repairs, or supporting crews under supervision.

 See What to prioritize

-Material movement, pallet building, site cleanup, hand tool use, stock handling, equipment checks, order picking, and production line support all read better than “performed general duties.”
+Material movement, pallet building, site cleanup, hand tool use, stock handling, equipment checks, order picking, and production line support give recruiters a clearer picture than “performed general duties.”

 Name tools, equipment, or certifications when they matter

-Manual worker resumes become stronger when the environment is concrete.
-If you used forklifts, pallet jacks, hand tools, scanners, PPE routines, ladders, or basic machinery, mention the tools that genuinely support your application.
+Manual worker resumes are stronger when you make the environment specific.
+If you used forklifts, pallet jacks, hand tools, scanners, PPE routines, ladders, or basic machinery, include the tools and equipment that genuinely support your application.

 See Better phrasing